ideal-postcodes/ideal_postcodes_status_page/README.md

 # Ideal Postcodes Status Page

-status.ideal-postcodes.co.uk is simple static web page designed to relay historical uptime from an external uptime monitoring service along with any incident information from a static JS object
+status.ideal-postcodes.co.uk is simple static web page designed to relay historical uptime from an external uptime monitoring service along with any incident information from a static JS file

 ## Design Goals